MartynasLycius/ToDoAppAngular/README.md

 # ToDoApp

-This is the job interview task for software developer position

-## What to do
-* Fork the repository
-* After work is done, make a pull request and notify me by email

 ## Task description
 You need to make a Todo app with these requirements:
 1. Page for listing all the todo items